Hello, I'm Kelly Boyle....

 Are you afraid of damaging the artwork when drawing in bars ad cafes?

-I've spilt things on the drawings myself. many of characters have appeared because of a chocolate brownie stain.
+I've spilt things on the drawings myself e.g. many of the characters have appeared because of a chocolate brownie stain.
 I cant always control everything around me just work with it as it happens, it always seems to add a little extra magic to a piece afterwards.

 What do the words in your artwork represent?

-They are part of what I'm experiencing at the time of creation.
+They are part of my experience at the time of creation.

 How long does it take you to do one drawing?